ElementAstro/Sodium/doc/index.md

 ### `ConfigurationChange` ###

-Notification sent when any settings are changed -- allows a client to keep in sync with PHD2 configuration settings by exporting settings only when required.
+Notification sent when any settings are changed -- allows a client to keep in sync with LGuider2 configuration settings by exporting settings only when required.

 (no event attributes)

 ## Initial Event Messages ##

-When a client first connects, PHD sends a series of event messages to the client.
+When a client first connects, LGuider sends a series of event messages to the client.
 The first event is
   * `Version`
 Then, one or more of
   * `LockPositionSet`
   * `StarSelected`
   * `CalibrationComplete`
-  * `StartGuiding`, `StartCalibration`, or `Paused` depending on the state of PHD.
+  * `StartGuiding`, `StartCalibration`, or `Paused` depending on the state of LGuider.

-Finally, PHD will send
+Finally, LGuider will send
   * `AppState`

-# PHD Server method invocation #
+# LGuider Server method invocation #

-PHD2 provides an RPC (remote procedure call) interface for event server clients.
+LGuider2 provides an RPC (remote procedure call) interface for event server clients.
 The message protocol is [JSON RPC 2.0](http://www.jsonrpc.org/specification).

 Requests are sent as a single line of text, terminated by `CR LF`.
 Responses from the server are also a single line of text terminated by `CR LF`.